(A version of this story was first published in September 2018.)

 You don’t see as many riders with heated pants, because most are able to get by with layered clothes and insulated riding pants.
 They make sense for touring riders, who need all-day, full-body warmth, but if you’re just tootling around town, they aren’t as necessary, as they’re then just one more layer to remove when you get where you’re going (that’s when the heated seat is nice).

 Most heated pants can be plugged into a heated jacket, meaning you’ve only got to run one cord from your gear to your bike.

 The not-so-great thing about heated glove liners is that they can be too bulky to fit under your regular riding gloves.
 Heated gloves that are meant to serve as outer gloves don’t have this problem, but they might not be as waterproof as you’d like, or offer enough protection.
-In any case, if you’re putting down serious miles in the cold, look into these.
+In any case, if you’re putting down serious time in the cold, look into these.
 They keep your hands warmer than heated grips, and if you pair the two, then you’ll never have to worry about cold fingers unless you’re out in silly cold temperatures.